 Route 62 – Oudtshoorn

 Crossing the Hottentots-Holland Mountains this morning we set out for the Klein Karoo and our overnight stop in Oudtshoorn.
 We follow the scenic Route 62 today, stopping to experience one of the many farm stalls on the way.
 One of the more quirky highlights today is Ronnie’s Sex Shop, not a sex shop at all, but a rather interesting country pub!
-On arrival in Oudtshoorn this afternoon we will visit an Ostrich Farm to learn about these fascinating birds.
+Our day ends with a guided tour of the famous Cango Caves, we can only marvel at the astonishing formations that have formed in these impressive limestone caves.

 Heart of Garden Route

-Our morning starts with a guided tour of the famous Cango Caves, we can only marvel at the astonishing formations that have formed in these impressive limestone caves.
-Returning above ground we make our way over the Outeniqua Mountains and descend to the beautiful Garden route coastline below.
+Our morning starts as we make our way over the Outeniqua Mountains and descend to the beautiful Garden route coastline below.
+Our first stop for the day is a visit to the George Museum, a quirky and interesting museum displaying the local timber trade of the area.
 In the coming days we spend time hiking, relaxing at the beach and sampling the many optional activities available.

 The Garden Route is a treasure trove of beautiful beaches, forest walks and an exciting menu of optional adventures.
 While our morning is set aside for some relaxation on the beaches of Plettenberg Bay, today offers a number of optional activities and your guide will assist you to get the most out the day.
 This afternoon we have the opportunity to visit the hidden gem of Nature’s Valley, this beautiful village offers us a chance to enjoy a hike or simply relax on the pristine beach in this little paradise.
 In order to make the most of this day, the truck will run a set schedule and you are free to join or leave at the places that interest you.

 Tsitsikamma National Park is one of South Africa’s premier marine reserves and this morning we set out to explore the rugged coastline on foot.
 Our hike along the Waterfall Trail sees us cover the first section of the world renowned Otter Trail, this is not an easy hike and those who prefer a more leisurely option can make use of the boardwalks to the Storms River Mouth.
-For the adventurous the Waterfall Trail offers a spectacular winding path that follows the rocky coastline, an out and back trial we stop for a refreshing swim at the base of an icy Waterfall.
-For those who wish to get a birds-eye view of the magnificent forests an optional zip line tour through the canopy is offered this afternoon.
+We return after our hike and you will have the opportunity to book the Woodcutters Journey in the afternoon – experiencing the uniqueness of the Tsitsikamma biome and learning about the history of the area and it’s indigenous fauna & flora.